 Any breaches of the areas outlined above may result in a series of penalties or remedies.
 These are determined or recommended by the ACCC and they must be proportionate and targeted to the misconduct and include one (or more) of the following:

-Energy Action welcome the introduction of this new legislation and believe it will ultimately benefit energy consumers.
+Energy Action welcome the introduction of the Big Stick legislation and believe it will ultimately benefit business energy consumers.